 Prof Whittle completed her PhD at The University of Melbourne in 2007.
 She completed a postdoctoral fellowship at Orygen – The National Centre of Excellence in Youth Mental Health from 2008-2011, and joined MNC in 2012.
-She is currently a Principal Research Fellow and head of the Affective Neurodevelopment Stream at the Melbourne Neuropsychiatry Centre.
+She is currently a Co-Director, Principal Research Fellow and head of the Affective Neurodevelopment Stream at the Melbourne Neuropsychiatry Centre.
 Her primary research interests lie in child and adolescent development, both from a neurobiological and psychological perspective.
 She is particularly interested in how environmental and biological factors shape brain development, and in turn have consequences for the development of depression and other common adolescent-onset mental disorders.

 A/Prof Whittle is currently running the following studies: